 - Unexpected Character: While many of the Cameo characters might have come as little surprise, the Puppeteer of Death (who was actually an important villain in the fic) might have been much more unexpected.
 This obscure Yu-Gi-Oh character only appeared in the manga (he was replaced by Ghost Kaiba in the anime) and even to fans of the manga, wasn't the most memorable villain.

 - Throw the Dog a Bone: When Rex shows up, he mentions that Weevil has subscribed to the rules for redemption laid out before him and has escaped the purgatory Rex is stuck in.
-Cyber Commander added this section after being told he'd treated Weevil far too harshly in previous stories.
+Occam Razor added this section after being told he'd treated Weevil far too harshly in previous stories.

 - Timed Mission: Each chapter begins and ends with the time and date to show a countdown to the climax, where the final preordained battle is to begin.
 (See Bad Moon Rising.)